Kehen Temple, Rural Bali

 You know the part in The Lion, the Witch and the Wardrobe when they find the door to Narnia?
 Well, that’s what visiting Kehen Temple felt like, after a lot of frustrating visits to places we hoped would showcase the Bali that we know and love, but it just wasn’t happening.
 We were inspired by the stories our ETG Travellers had told us about their experiences in this very spiritual part of the world, but it was proving tricky to capture.

-But when we stopped looking, Bali revealed its magic.
+But when we stopped looking, the Bali we didn’t notice revealed its magic.
 For about 30 minutes, the temple was completely peaceful, with only the sights and sounds of Ni Ketut Sari going about her daily ritual.
 What an amazing experience.
 It was only brief, and the time flew by – but that’s what travel moments are, right?

 Meet Ni Ketut Sari